In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

 If you need to settle quickly, with less red tape to wade through, sometimes hard money loans are the perfect tool for the job.

 For flips, you can simply pay off the loan upon selling the property.
-If you want to the keep the property as a long-term rental, you can refinance after the renovations are complete, for a cheaper 30-year rental property mortgage.
+If you want to keep the property as a long-term rental, you can refinance after the renovations are complete, for a cheaper 30-year rental property mortgage.

-7. Lines of Credit Against Your Other Properties
+7. Lines of Credit Against Other Properties

 Have equity in your home, or in your other rental properties?